 Ken Heiman is the Marketing Coordinator for the Art Center, and is responsible for marketing and public relations efforts, including media contact, press releases, and Enewsletters.
 Ken has more than 20 years’ experience in public relations and communications, and has worked in the corporate world, retail, government, and for several nonprofit organizations over the years.
 He earned his B.A. in journalism from San Francisco State University.
 Ken appreciates the beauty and complexity of contemporary art, and believes that everyone should pursue his or her artistic dreams.

 Dori Ives, Director of Development, is dedicated to raising funds to support the mission of the Palo Alto Art Center by engaging donors and other members of the community.
 She has extensive professional experience designing philanthropic programs for companies and developing fundraising initiatives for nonprofit organizations, including the Palo Art Center’s capital campaign.
 Dori graduated from U.C.
 Davis and received an MBA from U.C.
 Berkeley.
 Simply put, life is art.

-Shae Iwasaki is the Project LOOK!
-Program Coordinator and oversees the Art Center’s school tours program.
-Shae has held numerous positions at the Art Center within the education department teaching art classes and summer camps and as the assistant to the Cultural Kaleidoscope and Children’s Fine Art programs, as well as the Project Look Coordinator and the Cultural Kaleidoscope Coordinator.
+Shae Iwasaki is the Manager of School and Teacher Programs.
+Shae has held numerous positions at the Art Center within the education department: teaching art classes and summer camps, as the assistant to the Cultural Kaleidoscope and Children’s Fine Art programs, as well as the Project Look Coordinator and the Cultural Kaleidoscope Coordinator.
 Shae received a B.A. in Art History and Curatorial Studies from Brigham Young University and is currently pursuing her M.A. in Museum Studies at San Francisco State University.
 Shae’s active lifestyle, which includes skiing, dance, and yoga, inspires her continual exploration of finding new modes for engaging with and creating art.